crooks-s/sql_library_manager-v1/README.md

 # SQL Library Manager
 TeamTreehouse Unit 8 Project

+This web application presents a library database in which users may perform CRUD operations.

 This is a Team Treehouse project demonstrating the following skills:
 1) Express
 2) SQLite3